 The traveler will request the advance on the university’s approved travel system.
 By completing the request and approval process, the traveler agrees to:

-submit the travel reconciliation within 30 days after the travel end date;
+submit the travel expense report within 30 days after the travel end date;

-repay any unused advance funds within 30 days after the travel end date and provide the departmental deposit receipt with the submission of the travel reconciliation; and
+repay any unused advance funds within 30 days after the travel end date and provide the departmental deposit receipt with the submission of the travel expense report; and

-The traveler will complete the travel reconciliation within 30 days after the travel end date, collecting and submitting documentation to support expenses related to the travel.
+The traveler will complete the travel expense report within 30 days after the travel end date, collecting and submitting documentation to support expenses related to the travel.
 Credit card receipts or statements are not sufficient to substantiate expenses unless they are itemized.

 The traveler will repay any unsubstantiated advance funds to Texas State.
 Repayment will be made at SBS and is required prior to submission of the Travel Expense Report.
-Proper coding is required on the deposit ticket.
-Please see Travel Advance Deposit Coding for proper coding.
-The traveler will provide a departmental deposit receipt as a part of the documentation to support the Travel Expense Report.
+Proper coding is required on the deposit ticket (see Travel Advance Deposit Coding for proper coding if making a deposit in person).
+The traveler may also use the Travel Advance Returned Funds website to repay any unused funds.
+Regardless of the method used, the traveler will provide a deposit receipt as a part of the documentation to support the travel expense report.

 The Travel Office will monitor the due dates of outstanding travel advances.
-The Travel Office will send reminder notices to the traveler and their supervisor to submit their travel reconciliation if it is not received within 30 days after the travel end date.
-An additional reminder notice will be sent after 45 days to the traveler and supervisor, with the account manager copied on the notice, if different from the supervisor.
-A final reminder notice will be issued 52 days after the travel end date with the supervisor, account manager (if different), and the dean or chair copied on the notice.
-At 60 days after the travel end date, the Travel Office will notify the traveler of the amount that will be sent to the Payroll and Tax Compliance Office for inclusion in the traveler’s taxable earnings.
-This information will also be reported to the associate vice president for Financial Services.
+The Travel Office will send reminder notices to the traveler and the trip funding account manager to submit their travel reconciliation if it is not received within 30 days after the travel end date.
+Additional reminder notices will be sent 45 days and 52 days after the travel end date to the traveler and the account manager.
+At 60 days after the travel end date, the Travel Office will notify the traveler of the amount to be recorded as a receivable and placed on a repayment plan, subject to interest, if the advance is not reconciled within 120 days after the travel end date.

 REVIEWERS OF THIS UPPS